• My Story

 He was then given antibiotics and Loxicom (a medication to alleviate inflammation and pain) and we were given a dog body grow to cover his body.
 The grow would cover all the sores in one go and give them a chance to heal.

-Helping Your Dogs Bed Sores Heal At Home
+Helping Your Dogs Bed Sores Heal at Home

 So what are we doing to help our dog’s pressure sores to heal?
 Well, firstly Yoda is wearing his dog grow.
 It’s very similar to a baby grow.
 In fact, we stopped by the local store and purchased some real baby grows, size 24 months which were only £4 for a multipack so we could change the grow as it became dirty.